KCGallagher/Schnakenberg_Sim/README.md

 _A ⇌ M_
 _N → B_

 M and N are in sufficient excess that their concentration is effectively constant.
+In addition, the reverse direction in the first reaction occurs far more slowly than the forwards direction, so a simplifying assumption tha tthe reaction in one-directional is taken.
 We may consider these reactions to be equivalent to standard formation and decay reactions:

 _2A + B → 3A, ∅ → A, A → ∅, ∅ → B_